gui1117/ruga/GDD.md

   * arrow on topleft that link to menu
   * virtual joystick on bottomcenter
 * android support

+* two laser persitent snd one for lasers and one for the laser in collision with de character?

 * event loop: ups=fps ? no it seems OK
 * maybe if run top-left and wall on left doesn't slow down